wout/chronology.js/README.md

 # chronology.js

-A standalone micro JavaScript library for adding undo/redo functionality to apps.
+A micro JavaScript library for adding undo/redo functionality to apps.

+Chronology.js does not have any dependencies abd

 Chronology.js is licensed under the terms of the MIT License.